Richmond Pubs | Riverside Taverns & Heated Beer Gardens

 The Sun Inn

 The Sun Inn arguably possesses the best match-day atmosphere outside of Twickenham stadium itself, and they really do love the sport; it’s all on the TVs, and signed rugby jerseys and memorabilia cover virtually every inch of the walls.
-If you couldn’t give a toss about the rugby, don’t be put off, it’s got a lot more going for it then just that: roasts, solid pub grub (the homemade steak pie stands out) and multiple outdoor seating options; either plumped in the front terrace or down the more private brick-lined corridor surrounded by hanging flower baskets.
-You could say that the place is at the peak of its powers when the sun’s out…
+If you couldn’t give a toss about the rugby, don’t be put off – it’s got a lot more going for it than just that.
+There’s roasts, solid pub grub (the homemade steak pie stands out) and multiple outdoor seating options, either parked on the front terrace or down the more private brick-lined courtyard surrounded by hanging flower baskets.
+You could say that the pub’s at the peak of its powers when the sun’s out…

 The Orange Tree